Introduction to 100 Days to Walk with the Spirit

 In these days of abundant Christian Bible Study materials, I always seek out an author’s credentials and background to answer the question, “Why should I listen to you?”
 Our world is full of people we now know as “influencers” who become known for their great number of “followers.”
 They may have compelling, charismatic personalities, or provocative styles of relating their thoughts, but are those thoughts worth my time and attention?
 This is a fair and even necessary line of questioning in these days of instant celebrity—even among Christians.
 So, why should you listen to me?
 Here’s my story.

 Early in 1981, Susan and I moved to Springfield, Missouri where I had enrolled in Baptist Bible College to prepare for ministry.
-My efforts to continue learning how to live a Spirit-filled life were unfortunately overtaken by studies, work, ministry, and the birth of our son Alex.
+My efforts to continue learning how to live a Spirit-filled life were unfortunately overtaken by studies, work, ministry, and the birth of our son, Alex.
 I eventually gave up my pursuit of a continuous Spirit-filled relationship and settled for haphazardly asking the Holy Spirit to fill me before I preached, or taught, or faced some difficult ministry task.
 This was my sad relationship with the Holy Spirit until 2016 when I would, once again, consider the Holy Spirit’s role in my life and ministry.

 When I was promoted to Major in the Army in 2002, I was selected for a program called Advanced Civilian Schooling in the chaplaincy discipline of Family Life.
-We moved to Fort Hood, Texas for enrollment at the Family Life Chaplain Training Center.
+We moved to Fort Hood, Texas for my enrollment at the Family Life Chaplain Training Center.
 I was also enrolled at Tarleton State University, a Texas A&M school, to earn a Master of Science degree in Counseling Psychology: Marriage and Family Therapy.
-In this program, chaplains attended classes in the evenings at the university campus and spent the day counseling couples and families under supervision of certified marriage and family supervisors.
-We were also involved in a rigorous program of theological integration of our secular psychology coursework with our identities and training as pastors.
+In this program, chaplains attended classes in the evenings at the university campus and spent the day counseling couples and families under the supervision of certified marriage and family supervisors.
+We also participated in a rigorous program of theological integration of our secular psychology coursework with our identities and training as pastors.
 This proved to be an invaluable exercise that developed an ability for me to study secular psychology and sociology through the lens of my biblical beliefs.

-Upon graduation from Tarleton State University, I was assigned to serve as the Family Life Chaplain for Fort Bragg, North Carolina for a three year utilization tour from 2004-2007.
+Upon graduation from Tarleton State University, I was assigned to serve as the Family Life Chaplain for Fort Bragg, North Carolina for a three-year utilization tour from 2004 to 2007.
 During this time, Fort Bragg was a hub of Army activity as soldiers were fighting in Iraq and Afghanistan in the global war on terror.
 The combat deployments created hardships for military families that became nationally recognized at the time.
 As a result, no expense was spared to ensure that Family Life Chaplains were well trained to work with troubled couples and families, and to train unit level chaplains to do the same.
 Our post-graduate instruction in counseling related fields was conducted by nationally and internationally recognized experts in therapy, domestic violence, and marriage enrichment.
 Also, during this time, I enrolled in a Doctor of Ministry program in Pastoral Care: Marriage and Family Counseling with Gordon-Conwell Theological Seminary, attending the seminars at the seminary’s campus in Charlotte, North Carolina.
 I began this so I could receive additional training from a Christian perspective.
-I was also heavily involved in counseling, logging thousands of hours in sessions with soldiers and their families and regularly conducting marriage workshops, seminars, and retreats, as well as training other chaplains on Fort Bragg to be more effective counselors.
+I was also heavily involved in counseling, logging thousands of hours in sessions with soldiers and their families and regularly conducting marriage workshops, seminars, and retreats, as well as training other chaplains at Fort Bragg to be more effective counselors.

 After three years as a Family Life Chaplain, Susan and I were assigned to Fort Drum, New York where I took the position of Brigade Chaplain for the 3rd Brigade Combat Team (BCT) of the 10th Mountain Division.
-I deployed with the BCT for a one year combat deployment to Afghanistan in 2009.
-In 2010, we were assigned to Fort Bliss, Texas where I served as the deputy installation chaplain for two years before completing my active duty career in 2015 as the installation chaplain for White Sands Missile Range in New Mexico.
+I deployed with the BCT for a one-year combat deployment to Afghanistan in 2009.
+In 2010, we were assigned to Fort Bliss, Texas where I served as the deputy installation chaplain for two years before completing my active-duty career in 2015 as the installation chaplain for White Sands Missile Range in New Mexico.
 While at White Sands, I finally completed my doctoral dissertation and graduated from Gordon-Conwell in 2014.

 Upon retirement from active duty, Susan and I returned to Oregon, settling in Bend.
 When we joined Eastmont Church in Bend, I was asked by the senior pastor and elders to establish a pastoral counseling ministry.
 I started Journeys Pastoral Counseling Ministry in January 2016.
 From my dissertation research, I had produced a marriage counseling model based on the understanding of intimacy as a communication process that is necessary for marital fulfillment.
-I developed the concept of helping couples create an environment conducive to intimacy which I labeled a “safe haven,” using a well-worn term.
+I developed the concept of helping couples create an environment conducive to intimacy, which I labeled a “safe haven,” using a well-worn term.
 I found that couples were receptive to this idea and identified with the concept, but I became increasingly dissatisfied with the means for creating the safe haven using common behavior modification techniques of the counseling profession.
 I had successfully used those techniques for years with military counselees, most of whom were not followers of Jesus.
 Then, as my situation changed so that the majority of my counselees were Christians, I wondered if this was the best practice for my work.
 I already understood that Christians should be primed for change because change is a staple of the Christian life, but what was the primary source of that change?
 Then, one day in March of 2017, the Holy Spirit broke through to me as I was having my quiet time during the season of Lent.

 I was reading Galatians 3:3 when the Spirit riveted my attention on this verse I knew quite well.
 “Are you so foolish?
 Having begun by the Spirit, are you now being perfected by the flesh?”
-I suddenly realized that I was using techniques that were developed to help people change “by the flesh” regardless of their relationship with Jesus Christ.
+(ESV) I suddenly realized that I was using techniques that were developed to help people change “by the flesh,” regardless of their relationship with Jesus Christ.
 The next question that leapt into my mind was: What does the Holy Spirit offer Christians to help them in the process of change?
 Utilizing my research abilities along with my training and experience as a Bible teacher, I embarked on a quest to answer this question: According to Scripture, what is the role of the Holy Spirit as the primary agent of change in the lives of Jesus’ followers?
 The lengthy duration and plodding progress of my study stemmed from my passion to get this right.
 My conviction as to the importance of this topic drove me to continually question my observations and conclusions.
 This questioning process has led me to solid conclusions that have been reinforced and confirmed as I have continued to study and practice the principles I have learned.
 Beginning exclusively with searching the Scriptures for teaching on the Holy Spirit and his work, I eventually began to read what other Christians have written through the centuries on this topic.
-I also began teaching my “discoveries” to my small group members to ensure that I kept my material in the real world realm of Jesus’ followers.
+I also began teaching my “discoveries” to my small group members to ensure that I kept my material in the “real world” realm of Jesus’ followers.
 Throughout this entire process, I have experienced the work of the Holy Spirit teaching and guiding me along the way.
-This 100 day exercise and a vast quantity of accompanying materials are the product of my study.
+This 100 day exercise and a vast quantity of accompanying materials are the products of my study.

-As I look back on my life, I am amazed at all the opportunities God has provided me for education, training, and ministry experience, and I am reminded that “Everyone to whom much was given, of him much will be required, and from him to whom they entrusted much, they will demand the more.”
-(Luke 12:48, ESV).
+As I look back on my life, I am amazed at all the opportunities God has provided me for education, training, and ministry experience, and I am reminded that “Everyone to whom much was given, of him much will be required, and from him to whom they entrusted much, they will demand the more” (Luke 12:48 ESV).
 I am therefore compelled to pursue this mission God has laid on my heart through his Holy Spirit.
 I want to be a faithful and wise steward of all God has entrusted to me.
 With that, I also want all that I have learned to benefit my brothers and sisters in Christ, for his glory!

 Excerpt from A. W. Tozer, How To Be Filled With The Holy Spirit